cdiniz/airflow-elt-poc/README.md

-## This repo is a proof of concept for a personal evaluation of airflow.
+## This repo is a proof of concept for a personal evaluation of airflow, and to test data tools like https://greatexpectations.io/.
 The goals are understanding the following topics:
  - how easy airflow is for local development
  - how easy airflow is to test and possibly use it in a tdd way